Do I have to notify my project?

 You have to submit a Notification form even if you do not publish personal data

-The obligation to notify applies even if you only publish anonymous data.
+A project must be notified even if you only publish anonymous data.
 It is how you process personal data from the collection of data begins and until the results are published that determinates whether you have to submit a Notification form for your project.

 You must submit the Notification form at least 30 days prior to commencing data collection.